am I good fit for you?

 I work from a trauma-informed lens and am always mindful of this as I am working with people.
 Understanding how our experiences have impacted the way we move through the world is an extremely important part of trying to figure out how to move forward in the ways that work best for us.

-Serious & Persistant mental illness.
+serious & persistant mental illness.

-I have over 8 years of experience working in community mental health and am passionate about helping folks navigate the unique and challenging barriers that come with a serious and persistent mental illness.
+I have over 10 years of experience working in community mental health and am passionate about helping folks navigate the unique and challenging barriers that come with a serious and persistent mental illness.
 Some of these include but are not limited to, Schizophrenia, Schizoaffective Disorder and other disorders including psychosis.
 Bipolar Disorder, Major Depressive Disorder and Generalized Anxiety Disorder.

-Get to know me better.
+get to know me better.

 harv.I am a parent to a very handsome fur baby named Harvey.
 This dude travelled all the way up to Minnesota with his siblings from Texas due to the aftermath of Hurricane Harvey (I was creative with his name, I know).
 He likes to tear stuffed animals apart and carry their carcasses around with him for months as though it is his best friend in the whole world.
 My wife would throw them out immediately but I think he deserves to live his best life and that is what makes him happiest.